AllSpiceIO/generate-orcad-schematic-pdf/README.md

-# generate-pdf-orcad
-An actions repository for generating PDFs from OrCAD schematics

 # Generate a PDF from OrCAD schematics

 Generate a PDF output file from an OrCAD schematic file on AllSpice Hub using